freebsd/pkg/FAQ.md

 Hee is how to do that:

     sh -c 'find . -name "*.txz" -exec pkg query -f {} %o \;' | sort | uniq -d

+<a name="11"></a>
+### Q: How to start working with multi-repos in pkgng?

+Please refer to the [README](https://github.com/pkgng/pkgng/blob/master/README.md#multirepos), which explains how to enable and get started with multi-repos in pkgng.